 I visited Toronto almost 7 years ago whilst I was studying French in Montreal.
-I say visited, but I basically just went up to CN Tower and had dinner somewhere and then went to Niagara Falls the next day.
+I say visited, but I basically just went up to CN Tower, had dinner somewhere and then went to Niagara Falls the next day.
+Having spent more time there I now know there are plenty of things to do in Toronto.

-So although, technically, I’ve already been to Toronto, I’d still count myself as a first timer to the city and if you are too then here are my top things to do in Toronto for first time visitors.
+Whilst I’d technically already been to Toronto, I’d still count myself as a first timer to the city back in 2017.
+If you are too then here are my top things to do in Toronto for first time visitors.

 Casa Loma is the largest castle in the whole of North America and it is just outside downtown Toronto.